Cabinet of Syria: Oath of Ministers

-Syrian transitional government
+Cabinet in the transitional government

-The first post-Assad government was formed following the fall of the Assad regime on 8 December 2024.
-Outgoing prime minister Mohammad Ghazi al-Jalali continued in that role as a caretaker until Mohammed al-Bashir was designated as prime minister on 10 December 2024.
+The Syrian caretaker government was formed following the fall of the Assad regime on 8 December 2024.
+Outgoing Prime Minister Mohammad Ghazi al-Jalali continued to serve in a caretaker capacity until Mohammed al-Bashir was designated as prime minister by the Syrian General Command on 10 December 2024.
+On 29 March 2025, the caretaker government was replaced by the Syrian transitional government, which was announced by Syrian President Ahmed al-Sharaa during a ceremony at the People's Palace in Damascus, where the new ministers were sworn in and delivered speeches outlining their agendas.
+The cabinet formed on 29 March 2025 included one woman, Hind Kabawat, and 22 men.
+Kabawat stated that she had unsuccessfully tried to convince the Syrian caretaker government to appoint more women as ministers in the new government.
+She said, "There is no excuse for having only one female minister."

-On 29 March 2025, the caretaker government was replaced by the Syrian transitional government, announced by Syrian president Ahmed al-Sharaa at a ceremony at the Presidential Palace in Damascus, in which the new ministers were sworn in and speeches delivered outlining their agendas.
+On 9 May 2026, as part of a partial government reshuffle, al-Sharaa appointed Khaled Fawaz Zaarour and Basel al-Suweydan as the Ministers of Information and Agriculture, replacing Hamza al-Mustafa and Amjad Badr, respectively.
+The reshuffle was the first since the ouster of former President Bashar al-Assad.